The Ultimate Guide To Understanding Phishing In 2021

 There are 3 factors in determining whether you are going to create your own phishing training program or outsource the program.

-If you are a security engineer and want to start running your first phishing campaigns now, go here to learn more about a tool that you can use to get started today.
+If you are a security engineer and want to start running your first phishing campaigns now, go here to learn more about a phishing simulation tool that you can use to get started today.